lanl001/halc/Readme.md

    Aligner [BLASR](https://github.com/PacificBiosciences/blasr) and error correction software [LoRDEC](http://www.atgc-montpellier.fr/lordec/) (only for -ordinary mode) are required to run HiBAM.
    * To use BLASR and LoRDEC, put them to your $PATH: `export PATH=PATH2BLASR:$PATH` and `export PATH=PATH2LoRDEC:$PATH`.
-   * The downloaded source files ???, ???, and ??? can be compiled with command `???`.
+   * The downloaded source files in src 'src' folder can be compiled with command `g++ -fopenmp HiBAM.cpp BlasrAdapter.cpp parsingargs.cpp -o HiBAM`.

 3. Inputs
    * Long reads in FASTA format.